rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 ## Expressing Layout Requirements
 Similarly, there is no canonical way for crate authors to declare the layout requirements of generic abstractions over types that have certain layout properties.

-For instance, a common bit-packing technique involves abusing the relationship between allocations and alignment.
+For instance, a common bit-packing technique involves using the relationship between allocations and alignment.
 If a type is aligned to 2<sup>n</sup>, then the *n* least significant bits of pointers to that type will equal `0`.
 These known-zero bits can be packed with data.
 Since alignment cannot be currently reasoned about at the type-level, it's currently impossible to bound instantiations of a generic parameter based on minimum alignment.

 The mechanisms proposed by the RFC enable this, see [here](0000-ext-layout-traits.md).